gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/create.md

 The host page references the application style sheet, StockWatcher.css.

 The host page references the path of JavaScript source code (generated by GWT) responsible for the dynamic elements on the page.
 The contents of the entire body element can be generated dynamically, for example, as it is with starter application.
 However, when you implement the StockWatcher application, you will use a mix of static and dynamic elements.
-You'll create an HTML &lt;div&gt; element to use as placeholder for the dynamically generated portions of the page.
+You'll create an HTML `<div> element to use as placeholder for the dynamically generated portions of the page.

 #### Selecting Quirks Mode vs. Standards Mode